 N 47° 29' 36.47'', E 47° 29' 36.47''

 Head of school

-About 9000 students are enrolled at the ZHAW in a total of 24 Bachelor’s degree programmes and 12 consecutive Master’s programmes.
-The university also offers a broad range of continuing education courses, including over 30 Master's of Advanced Studies programmes.
-30 institutes at the ZHAW network their resources to provide business and industry with customised services
+About 14'500 students are enrolled at the ZHAW in a total of 33 Bachelor’s degree programmes and 20 consecutive Master’s programmes.
+The university also offers a broad range of continuing education courses, including 58 Master's of Advanced Studies programmes.
+8 schools at the ZHAW network their resources to provide business and industry with customised services.

 The school is situated on the Zurich University of Applied Sciences Campus «Tössfeld» near the medieval city centre of Winterthur.
 Owing to a very important role in the Swiss industrialization in the 19th and 20th century, Winterthur in general but especially the Campus «Tössfeld» offers a rich environment of industrial heritage.
-The Department of Architecture occupies the former boiler foundry of the famous Sulzer Brothers engineering company.
-The building has been converted into a huge learning space in 1991 and the Architecture degree programmes gains greatly from the innovative style of the large, open study space in the former factory building.
+The School of Architecture is located in the former boiler foundry of the famous Sulzer Brothers engineering company.
+The building has been converted into a huge learning space in 1991 and the Architecture degree programmes greatly profit from the innovative style of the large, open study space in the former factory building.
 Winterthur’s art museums offer an impressive collection of European masterpieces ranging from the Late Middle Ages to the present day.

-Departmental events such as lectures, architecture exhibitions, competitions and festivities; Zurich University of Applied Sciences Student’ Association; Assorted sports facilities.
+Departmental events such as lectures, architecture exhibitions, competitions and festivities; Zurich University of Applied Sciences Student’ Association; Sports facilities.